Roots of My Work

 rooted in science. guided by soul. shared with heart.

-The 4 Keys are my way of translating these profound teachings into practical, lived experiences — a bridge between ancient wisdom and modern science, between the needs of our nervous systems and the longings of our souls.
+The 4 Keys translate these teachings into practical, lived experience—a holistic path that bridges ancient wisdom and modern science, the needs of our nervous systems and the longings of our souls.
+They guide people from stress and disconnection to inner peace and the possibility of living a vibrant, connected and meaningful life.

-Explore below to discover the thinkers and traditions that shaped each Key — and why they continue to guide the journey home to yourself.
+Below, you’ll discover the thinkers and traditions that shaped each Key—and why they continue to guide people home to themselves.

 The 4 Keys to Inner Peace: